 What is Crohn’s disease?

-Crohn’s disease belongs to a group of conditions known as inflammatory bowel disease (IBD).
-Crohn’s disease is a chronic disorder that can cause inflammation anywhere along the digestive tract from the mouth to the anus (end of the large intestine).
+Crohn’s disease is when there is irritation in the intestines.
+This is a type of inflammatory bowel disease (IBD).
+It can affect anywhere from the mouth to the anus (end of the bowel).

 What is the outlook for people with Crohn’s disease?